digital-land/digital-land/content/guidance/developer-contributions/index.md

 {{< tech-block >}}developer-agreement-transaction_YYYYMMDD.csv{{< /tech-block >}}

-#### Columns
+#### Column headers:

 {{% col-guidance name="developer-agreement-transaction" %}}
-Create a unique alphanumeric identifier for the transaction.
+Create a unique identifier for the transaction.
 If the identifier contains the developer-agreement number it will be easier to quickly identify the contribution as related to the agreement.
-For example, if the developer-agreement number is ROC100, the developer-agreement transaction could be ROC100-TR1, for example.
+If the developer-agreement number is ROC100, for example, the developer-agreement transaction could be ROC100-TR1.
 {{% /col-guidance %}}

 {{% col-guidance name="developer-agreement-contribution" %}}
 Enter the unique identifier you created for the contribution.
 {{% /col-guidance %}}

-{{% col-guidance name="contribution-funding-stage" %}}
+{{% col-guidance name="contribution-funding-status" %}}
-Enter one of the following to indicate what stage the funding for the contribution is currently in: secured, allocated, received, transferred, spent.
+Enter one of the following to indicate what stage the funding for the contribution is currently in: *‘secured’: the trigger clauses associated with the contribution have been met, meaning the developer is now required to pay all or part of the contribution
+*‘received’: the developer has paid the planning authority the money due *‘allocated’: the received money has been allocated to a team within the planning authority, who will spend the money *‘transferred’: the received money has been transferred to an organisation outside the planning authority (eg Transport for London), who will spend the money
+*‘spent’: the received money has been spent on the agreed contribution purpose (for Section 106) or for Community Infrastructure Levies (CIL) just spent
+*‘returned’: the received money (or a portion of it) has been returned to the developer, for whatever reason

+If more than one status applies (eg if some money was spent and some returned), please create a separate row for each, along with entries for all other relevant fields.

 {{% /col-guidance %}}

 {{% col-guidance name="amount" %}}